gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

    ***************************************************************************************************************************
    ok: [vyos.example.net]

-   TASK [Display some facts]
+   TASK [Display the config]
    ***************************************************************************************************************************
    ok: [vyos.example.net] => {
        "failed": false,
        "msg": "The hostname is vyos and the OS is VyOS" }

-4. Now that you can retrieve the device config, try updating it with Ansible.
+3. Now that you can retrieve the device config, try updating it with Ansible.
 Update your playbook like this:

 .. code-block:: yaml

   - name: First Playbook
-    connection: local
+    connection: network_cli
-    hosts: vyos_routers
+    hosts: all
     tasks:
       - name: Get config for VyOS devices
         vyos_facts:
           gather_subset: all
-          provider:
-            username: ansible
-            password: ansible
       - name: Display the config
         debug:
           msg: "The hostname is {{ ansible_net_hostname }} and the OS is {{ ansible_net_version }}"